IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

     - `resource_type` - (String) Resource type of this virtual network interface.
     - `security_groups`- (List of string) The security groups to use for this virtual network interface.
     - `subnet` - (string) The associated subnet.
+- `origin_share` - (Optional, List) The origin share this accessor share is referring to.This property will be present when the `accessor_binding_role` is `accessor`.
+Nested schema for **origin_share**:
+	- `crn` - (Computed, String) The CRN for this file share.
+	- `deleted` - (Optional, List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.
+	Nested schema for **deleted**:
+		- `more_info` - (Computed, String) Link to documentation about deleted resources.
+	- `href` - (Computed, String) The URL for this file share.
+	- `id` - (Computed, String) The unique identifier for this file share.
+	- `name` - (Computed, String) The name for this share.
+The name is unique across all shares in the region.
+	- `remote` - (Optional, List) If present, this property indicates that the resource associated with this referenceis remote and therefore may not be directly retrievable.
+	Nested schema for **remote**:
+		- `account` - (Optional, List) If present, this property indicates that the referenced resource is remote to thisaccount, and identifies the owning account.
+		Nested schema for **account**:
+			- `id` - (Computed, String) The unique identifier for this account.
+			- `resource_type` - (Computed, String) The resource type.
+		- `region` - (Optional, List) If present, this property indicates that the referenced resource is remote to thisregion, and identifies the native region.
+		Nested schema for **region**:
+			- `href` - (Computed, String) The URL for this region.
+			- `name` - (Computed, String) The globally unique name for this region.
+	- `resource_type` - (Computed, String) The resource type.
 - `resource_type` - (String) The type of resource referenced.
 - `replica_share` - (List) Configuration for a replica file share to create and associate with this file share.
   - `crn` - (String) CRN of replica share